USDepartmentofLabor/UI-Claimant-Experience-NJ-Pilot/docs/adr/0001-nextjs-as-web-framework.md

 such as autosaving, validation.
 - `-` Would not allow us to easily copy work from base year app.

-## Decision Outcome: Use React with Next.js
+## Decision Outcome: Use React with Next.js AND do not use Django templating at all

 Next.js is a growing industry standard for building web applications, as it combines the familiarity of React development with the flexibility